 Keep scrolling for Lambert's guide to a healthy vegan diet.

 Getting the Right Nutrients

-To ensure they're eating a healthy diet, vegans should ensure that each meal contains protein, carbohydrates, vegetables and healthy fats.
+To ensure they're eating a healthy diet, vegans should ensure that each meal contains protein, carbohydrates, vegetables, and healthy fats.
 (This should be the foundation of any healthy diet, but for vegans, it's particularly important.)

 Vegans following poorly planned diets are also particularly at risk of certain nutrient deficiencies.
-In fact, studies show that vegans are at a higher risk of having inadequate blood levels of vitamin B12, vitamin D, long-chain omega-3s, iodine, iron, calcium and zinc.
+In fact, studies show that vegans are at a higher risk of having inadequate blood levels of vitamin B12, vitamin D, long-chain omega-3s, iodine, iron, calcium, and zinc.
 Not getting enough of these nutrients is a concern for everyone, but these may pose a particular risk to those with increased requirements, such as children.

-One way to minimise the likelihood of deficiency is to limit the amount of processed vegan foods you consume and to opt for nutrient-rich plant-based foods instead.
+One way to minimize the likelihood of deficiency is to limit the amount of processed vegan foods you consume and to opt for nutrient-rich plant-based foods instead.
 Fortified foods, especially those enriched with calcium, vitamin D and vitamin B12, should also make a daily appearance.
 To enhance the absorption of iron and zinc, try fermenting or sprouting foods.
 A well-planned vegan diet that includes nutrient-rich whole and fortified foods can help provide adequate nutrient levels.